nydragon/GLaDOS-2023/README.md

 # Running the tests

-In order to see coloured output when running the tests, please run the tests with the following commands:
+In order to see coloured output and no coverage when running the tests, please run the tests with the following commands:

 ```
-cabal test --test-show-details=direct
+cabal run test
 ```